kartikey2001/assignment-kartikey/README.md

 - Environment variables for sensitive data
 - Input validation and sanitization
-- CORS protection
+- CORS protection (to be implemented)
-- Rate limiting on API endpoints (TODO)
+- Rate limiting on API endpoints (to be implemented)

 ## Performance Optimization

 - Efficient database queries using Mongoose
-- Caching of frequently accessed data (TODO)
+- Caching of frequently accessed data (to be implemented)
-- Optimized frontend assets (TODO)
+- Optimized frontend assets (to be implemented)

 ## Future Enhancements